Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-3/ch1-nvidia-isaac-sim-foundations.md

 # Chapter 1: NVIDIA Isaac Sim Foundations

-## Summary
-This chapter introduces NVIDIA Isaac Sim, a comprehensive robotics simulation environment for developing and testing AI-powered robots, with a focus on humanoid robotics applications.

 ## Learning Objectives
 By the end of this chapter, you will be able to:
 - Install and configure NVIDIA Isaac Sim for robotics development